IlzeKruger/Angular-6-Demo-App/README.md

 display data read from a json file.
 The second tab show data making use of materials grid, also reading from a json file.

 Instructions
-Download the AngularDemo.zip file to your machine.
+1. Download the AngularDemo-v1 directory to a destination of your choosing on your local machine.
-Unzip.
+   Note this does not include the node_modules directory.
+2. Unzip, if required.
-I assume that node.js and npm is installed on your machine.
+3. I assume that node.js and npm is installed on your machine.
-You should be able to open the AngularDemo in your code editor of choice.
+4. You should be able to open the AngularDemo-v1 directory in your code editor of choice (I normally use VsCode)
+5. In your command editor within your AngularDemo-v1 strucutre run 'npm install'.
+This should install the required node_modules according to my package.json file.
+    I used angular v6.1.0 and material v6.1.0 as well as rxjs 6.2.2, but this should all be isntalled with the npm install command.
-Now run npm start.
-This should start the server.
+6. Run 'npm start' to start the server.
-Then go to your browser and open localhost:4200 to run.
+7. Now go to your browser and open localhost:4200 to run.

 What was used.
 I used Angular CLI to create my app using angular version 6.1.0